 Soil enzymes play an indispensable role in nutrient mineralization, functioning as a distinct indicator for forecasting the available nutrient of plants (Aon and Colaneri, 2001; Baum et al., 2003).
 In this study, soil enzyme activity exhibited different sensitivity to drought conditions, throughfall exclusion significantly reduced PPO activities (27.9% to 68.4%）(p<0.05), CBH activity (16.2% to 38.6%) (p<0.05) and POX enzyme activity (18.2% to 51.0%) (p<0.05), respectively.
 These changes indicated soil moisture played a critical role in regulating microbial enzyme activity in subtropical forest soils.
-In the long run, alterations in the activity of soil enzymes involved in carbon and nitrogen cycles will affect soil available nutrients, thereby affecting the nutrient supply to plants (Roldán et al., 2025).
+In the long run, alterations in the activity of soil enzymes involved in carbon and nitrogen cycles would affect soil available nutrients and the nutrient supply to plants (Roldán et al., 2025).
 In this study, drought reduced the activity of carbon-related enzymes (BG, CBH) and increased the activity of nitrogen-related enzymes (NAG, LAP), which could be explained by the limiting effect of nitrogen in subtropical forest soils, as reported in previous studies (Mayo et al., 1994).
-The limitation of nitrogen implied a higher sensitivity to throughfall exclusion conditions.
 The most pronounced impact of drought in our study was observed in oxidases (POX, PPO), which were produced by microorganisms that function as essential decomposers of substrates oxidation, such as lignin (Tian et al., 2025).
 This resulted indicated microorganisms played a crucial role in the decomposition of organic carbon in soil, with POX involved in humus transformation and PPO promoting lignin and humus degradation (Wang et al., 2008).

 In this study, drought reduced the activity of polyphenol oxidase, slowed organic matter decomposition and with the accumulation of SOC, indicating that drought may become the limiting factor for microbial community nutrients, affecting the growth of related microorganisms and reducing MBC content (Tian et al., 2014).
 Hydrolytic enzymes, exemplified by BG, can facilitate the breakdown of macroglycemic sugars and active organic matter, transforming them into nutrients available to both plants and microorganisms (Grandy et al., 2007).
 In this study, we found that drought improved the activity of nitrogen-related hydrolase and reduced the DOC content, enhanced hydrolase activity promoted the decomposition of active organic matter, expediting the microbial utilization of DOC (Fan et al., 2015).
 The activity of the six enzymes decreased with soil depth, consistent with Chen (2003), due to ground litter and better soil ventilation leading to higher soil enzyme activity in the 0-10 cm layer compared to the 10-20 cm lower.